tmarjomaa/building4/content/posts/visualizing-ruuvitag-sensor-data-in-grafana-cloud.md

 ![The solution consists of some RuuviTags, a Raspberry Pi, InfluxDB Cloud and Grafana Cloud](/images/ruuvitag-grafana.png)

 In this blog post, I'm demonstrating how to send RuuviTag sensor data to InfluxDB Cloud and visualize it in Grafana Cloud.
 The solution is really simple.
 I have few RuuviTag sensors around the house plus one outside.
 I have a Raspberry Pi W Zero that can communicate with the RuuviTags using Bluetooth.
 Measurement data is sent to InfluxDB Cloud using a simple python script.
 Finally I'm using Grafana Cloud for visualization.
+And yes, I know there is a RuuviTag Gateway for remote monitorin for sensors, but where's the fun in using ready made solution?

 ## Reading RuuviTag measurement data